Edgeworth expansion and large deviations for the coefficients of products of positive random matrices: Spectral gap theory for the coefficients

-The following result gives the spectral gap properties of $P_{s,f}$.
-Note that the spectral radius of $P_{s,f}$ is independent of $f$.
-This fact plays an important role in defining the change of measure pertaining to the coefficients.
+The following result describes the spectral gap properties of $P_{s,f}$.
+Notably, the spectral radius of $P_{s,f}$ is independent of $f$, which plays an important role in defining the change of measure pertaining to the coefficients.
+In the result below the relevant quantities such as $\kappa(s), r_s, \nu_s, L_s$ are defined in Proposition \ref{change-measure-neg01} and Corollary \ref{transfer operator}.